axiom-data-science/xpublish-host/README.md

 Either way, `xpublish` will be running on port 9000 with (2) datasets: `simple` and `kwargs`.
 You can access the instance at `http://[host]:9000/datasets/`.

-#### Production
+### Production

 To get `xpublish` to play nicely with async loops and processes being run by `gunicorn` and `dask`, there is a custom worker class (`xpublish_host.app.XpdWorker`) and a `gunicorn` config file (`xpublish_host/gunicorn.conf.py`) that must be used.
 These are loaded automatically if you are using the provided Docker image.

 If you define a `cluster_config` object when running using `gunicorn`, one cluster is spun up in the parent process and the scheduler_address for that cluster is passed to each  worker process.
 If you really want one cluster per process, you will have to implement it yourself and send a PR ;).
-Better intergration with `LocalCluster` would be nice, but the way it is done now allows a "bring your own" cluster configration as well if you are managing `dask` clusters outside of the scope of this project.
+Better integration with `LocalCluster` would be nice, but the way it is done now allows a "bring your own" cluster configuration as well if you are managing `dask` clusters outside of the scope of this project.

 **Note:** when using `gunicorn` the host and port configurations can only be passed in using the `-b/--bind` arguments or in the configuration file.
 If set in any environmental variables they will be ignored!

-##### CLI
+#### CLI (prod)

 You can run `gunicorn` manually (locally) to test how things will run inside of the Docker image.